 Underperformance, or poor performance, is when a member of staff isn’t meeting the standard of work that you expect and have clearly set out in their contract, or their productivity is low.
 This is not to be confused with poor conduct as that relates more to an employee’s behaviour and not their quality or quantity of work.

-It’s usually quite easy to spot under-performance when you have a strong performance management strategy in place.
-If you set weekly or monthly targets or have regular deadlines and an employee is just not meeting them, then this will be your first indication that they are not performing to the set standard.
+It’s usually quite easy to spot underperformance when you have a strong performance management strategy in place.
+If you set weekly or monthly targets or have regular deadlines and an employee is not meeting them, then this will be your first indication that they are not performing to the set standard.

-You can also monitor their output every month and measure it against previous months or other members of their team and see if there is a noticeable dip or a large disparity between them.
+You can also monitor their output every month and measure it against previous months or other members of their team to see if there is a noticeable dip or a large disparity between them.

 It may not always be so easy to recognise under-performance if there are no KPI’s or S.M.A.R.T goals in place which is why it is often recommended that you have some sort of performance monitoring set up for all employees.

 Once you have clearly identified poor performance, it’s important that you address it as soon as possible.

-Set up a meeting with the employee to discuss their performance and find out if there are underlying circumstances affecting their work such as health issues, things going on at home, bullying in the workplace, demanding workload or just struggling to understand their role.
+First of all, set up a meeting with the underperforming employee to discuss their performance and find out if there are any underlying circumstances affecting their work.

 It may be a simple enough issue to resolve once you are aware of what the problem is; however, it may be a little more complicated if there is no obvious cause for their underperformance and they are just not right for the job.

-You should always give employees a fair chance to improve, so before making any rash decision you should try implementing a strategy with the employee and monitor them closely for the following weeks.
+You should always give employees a fair chance to improve, so before making any rash decisions you should try implementing a strategy with the employee and monitor them closely for the following weeks.

 Also, inform them as to what may happen if they do not demonstrate improvements in their performance so that they are aware of the consequences and may even be more motivated by this.